 New recommendation forms – from concept to reality in three weeks!

-Helen Dillon says: “After we had explained to CMM the pressing need for electronic recommendation forms from our clinics to GPs, the team there helped us to set up three different types of template: hospital prescriptions, a recommendation template and an FP10HP template.
-We were really impressed with the team at CMM who helped us with the training and creation of the templates.
+Helen Dillon says: “After we had explained to System C the pressing need for electronic recommendation forms from our clinics to GPs, the team there helped us to set up three different types of template: hospital prescriptions, a recommendation template and an FP10HP template.
+We were really impressed with the team at System C who helped us with the training and creation of the templates.

 We then worked out how to use our tracking system to provide access and interfaced the Outpatients department with the tracker – which would flag up new recommendations to staff.
 We developed training, user guides and ‘how to’ guides, and put out communications to our new users along with a training script.
 We also carried out virtual training sessions for health and safety reasons.
 The new solution was adopted really quickly.